 Step 4: Understand your cloud providers

 The next step is assessing your existing cloud services.
-List every cloud service provider.
+List every cloud provider your business engages with.
 Investigate the security features they provide.
 This information allows you to understand areas of focus.
-Providers may handle some security issues such as access control well.
-But other providers may provide very few security options.
+Providers may also handle some security issues, such as access control.
+But other providers may give very few security options.

 Step 5: Document data types covered by the policy

 This is the core of the cloud security policy.
-Drafting teams must list the data types covered by the policy.
+Drafting teams must list the data types that the policy covers.
 This explains the scope of the policy and provides a clear overview of what needs to be protected.

 Generally, cloud security policies divide data into practical categories.
 For example, you should include sub-sections for financial data, customer information, employee personal information, and any proprietary data used in everyday workloads.